sebv/yeoman_windows_tutorial/README.md

 - `app/scripts/hello.coffee`
 - `app/styles/main.scss` (style)

 The web page should be updating live.
-U can use it as a basis to experiment with html, CoffeeScript, css.
+You can use it as a basis to experiment with html, CoffeeScript, css/scss.